Chicago (2002 film): Plot

 When wealthy heiress Kitty Baxter is arrested for murdering her husband and his two mistresses, the press and Flynn instantly shift their focus to her.
-To Velma's surprise, Roxie quickly regains the spotlight by claiming pregnancy.
-Amos is ignored by the press ("Mister Cellophane"), and Flynn, to generate more sympathy for Roxie, convinces him that the child is Casely's, and that he should divorce Roxie in the midst of her predicament.
+To Velma's exasperation, Roxie quickly regains the spotlight by claiming pregnancy.
+The press ignores Amos ("Mister Cellophane"); to generate more sympathy for Roxie, Flynn convinces Amos that the child is Casely's and that he should divorce Roxie in her predicament.
 Roxie decides to fire Flynn, believing she can now win on her own.
 However, when Katalin Helinszki, a Hungarian woman on Murderess' Row (the only inmate who insists on her own innocence), becomes the first woman in Cook County history to be executed by hanging, Roxie realizes the gravity of the situation and rehires Flynn.

-Roxie's trial begins, and Flynn turns it into a media spectacle ("Razzle Dazzle") with the help of sensationalist newspaper reporters and radio personality Mary Sunshine.
-Flynn discredits witnesses, manipulates evidence and even stages a public reconciliation between Amos and Roxie when she claims the child is his.
-The trial seems to be going well for Roxie until Mama and Velma are listening to the trial and find Roxie's diary, and bring it to court, reading incriminating entries in exchange for amnesty in her own case.
-Flynn discredits the diary, implying from its legalistic language that it was written by Harrison, who planted it as evidence ("A Tap Dance").
-Roxie is acquitted, but her fame is eclipsed moments later when another woman, who had also shot her own husband, shoots her lawyer outside the courthouse.
-Flynn admits to Roxie that he tampered with her diary himself, in order to incriminate the DA and also free two clients simultaneously.
-Amos remains loyal and excited to be a father, but Roxie cruelly reveals that she faked her pregnancy.
+Flynn turns Roxie's trial into a media spectacle ("Razzle Dazzle") with the help of sensationalist newspaper reporters and radio personality Mary Sunshine.
+Flynn discredits witnesses, manipulates evidence, and even stages a public reconciliation between Amos and Roxie when she claims the child is his.
+Mama and Velma find Roxie's diary, containing incriminating entries, and offer it to the prosecution as evidence in exchange for amnesty in Velma's own case.
+Flynn discredits the diary, implying from its legalistic language that it was written by DA Harrison, who planted it as evidence ("A Tap Dance").
+Though Roxie is acquitted, her fame is eclipsed moments later when another woman-who-shot-her-husband shoots her own lawyer outside the courthouse.
+Flynn admits to Roxie that he tampered with her diary himself to incriminate the DA and to free his two clients simultaneously.
+Loyal Amos is excited to be a father, but Roxie cruelly reveals that she faked her pregnancy.

-Roxie continues to pursue a vaudeville career, with limited success ("Nowadays").
-The similarly unsuccessful Velma reapproaches Roxie to suggest performing together as a double act consisting of two murderers.
-Roxie initially refuses, but later accepts when Velma points out that they can perform together despite their mutual resentment.
+Roxie pursues a vaudeville career with limited success ("Nowadays").
+The similarly unsuccessful Velma reapproaches Roxie to suggest performing together as a novel double act featuring two murderesses.
+Though initially refusing, Roxie accepts when Velma points out that they can perform together despite their mutual dislike.
 The two stage a spectacular performance ("Nowadays/Hot Honey Rag"), receiving a standing ovation from an enthusiastic audience that includes Flynn, Morton, the jurors, and other acquitted murderesses.